 From British designer Joules, this decently-sized zip bag comes in a range of colours and fun designs with a wipe-clean interior.
 Not only that, but inside you'll find a handy plastic container, aptly sized for carrying a sandwich or wrap.
 Although limited in terms of compartments, this lunch bag does exactly what's required – transporting food and drink to and from school without messy spills.

 Best bits: Simple, easy-to-use design that's perfect for toddlers

 This cute lunchbox is perfect for toddlers or younger children as it can be opened and closed easily and isn't complicated by too many features or compartments.
 You could, however, insert Tupperware to keep snacks separate from sandwiches.
 We wouldn't recommend you put anything liquid inside as the lid isn't the most secure – the clips holding it in place (in the shape of two large flowers) unclip very easily, which, of course, is so that little hands can open it.

 Periodic table bento box

-Best bits: Lunch is served in two courses
+Best bits: Lunch is served in two courses.
+Ideal for teenagers.